 I have only one table in the database and we are going to synchronize only this table for demo purpose.

 Now we will login to windows azure and will start the Database synchronization configurations.
 Here for testing purpose we are going to use the sample web application and the database I have created earlier.
-If you don’t have any sample application with SQL Azure database connectivity you can read my earlier article .
+If you don’t have any sample application with SQL Azure database connectivity you can read my earlier article Deploy ASP.NET web application in cloud with SQL Azure Connectivity.

 The web application we are going to use in this article is “sqlazuredemodotnetgalaxy”